How to Become a Product Manager: The Ultimate Guide

 Good product managers have skill sets specific to product management and transferable from other fields.
 Product managers can come from almost any background, and the skills you’ve learned in different roles can support your career as a product manager.
 Let’s explore how you can become a product manager.

 Product managers’ core responsibilities are to identify gaps in the market and deliver profitable products that fulfill those gaps.
-To do this, aspiring PMs should understand four core product management responsibilities:
+To do this, aspiring PMs should understand four core product management skills:

 • Market Research: Product managers identify customer needs and leverage competitive intelligence to pinpoint gaps in the market that current products can’t satisfy.